← Programs / Global and International Studies

 The capital advantage

 Where better to study the world and the relationships among its peoples than Ottawa, the national capital of Canada?
-The seat of the Canadian federal government, the city is home to many of the country’s internationally-oriented institutions, including the Department of Foreign Affairs, Trade and Development.
+The seat of the Canadian federal government, the city is home to many of the country’s internationally-oriented institutions, including Global Affairs Canada.
 Ottawa is a thriving cosmopolitan centre where you will find a multitude of embassies, consulates, international agencies, scientific and cultural institutions, and national and local nongovernmental organizations (NGOs), as well as a large concentration of globally oriented high-tech firms.

 Global and international perspectives